m4b/bin2json/README.md

 This is not on `opam` yet.
 Uses `rdr` features which are in master, but not in opam.

-So, if you want to runt his program right now, you need to do a little work.
+So, if you want to run his program right now, you need to do a little work.

 First you need to uninstall the opam version of `rdr` and then do: